yuanLeeMidori/OSD600.GoodLinkOrBadLink/README.md

 `dotnet tool install --global OSD600.GoodLinkOrBadLink --version 1.0.2`

+#### How to use it

-After the installation, use the command `goodOrBad` as tool name with the file that you want to check.
+After the installation, use the command `goodOrBad` as tool command name with the file that you want to check.
 For example, the file on your local machine is `urls.txt`, use command `goodOrBad urls.txt` to run the tool.
 You can also check the version of this tool with `goodOrBad --v` or `goodOrBad --version` command.

+You can use this *goodOrBad* command in any directory.
+You can either move to the directory that contains the file that you want to test, or just simply use file path and run it with the command.

+If the argument you're passing with the command is not valid, you'll get a warning message.

 #### Run the source code

-After cloning the repo, change directory to it and use `dotnet run` with argumens (e.g. file name, --v/--version) to run the Program.cs.
-Or you can use other IDE to run the project.
+After cloning the repo, change directory to it and use `dotnet run` with the argument (e.g. file name, --v/--version) to run the Program.cs.
+For example, `dotnet run localFile.txt`.
+Or you can download the source code and use IDE such as Visual Studio to run the project.